 Architect's rendering of the new RCMP facility

 The RCMP sets the standards for the building and the program.
 They require a certain amount of space for each activity in the building based on their standards.
-The design team fits those requirements into the smallest foot print possible, meaning the building is designed to be an adequate size and not overly large.
-The building will be 3 storeys with east/west access in order to get maximum natural lighting and energy efficiency.
+The design team fits those requirements into the smallest footprint possible, meaning the building is designed to be an adequate size and not overly large.
+The building will be 3 stories with east/west access in order to get maximum natural lighting and energy efficiency.
 The reason the building is narrow and long is to make the most of the space in the lot.
-In addition, building will have solar panels on the roof and be net-zero-ready.
-Net zero means that you put back as much energy into the grid as you take.
+In addition, the building will have solar panels on the roof and be net-zero-ready.
+Net-zero means that you put back as much energy into the grid as you take.

 By recreating a proven/tested design we are saving costs, creating efficiencies, and learning from another community’s lived experiences.

 The challenges and escalating costs Fort St John has faced using mass timber demonstrated a need for our staff to work with the construction manager to determine if this was the best material to use in the construction of our facility.
 The construction manager determined that structural steel would be a feasible alternative to mass timber and would cost approximately $1.8 million less to use at this point.
-Council was assured that the building would still have a "West Coast look" with the use of wood trim and other features.
+The building will still have a "West Coast look" with the use of wood trim and other features.

 The size of the building is dictated by the RCMP and their need for each service that will operate out of the building.
 Since this is an integrated model that brings together many services, the new facility must be larger to meet these needs.
-The RCMP calculate the square footage required for each service and get the overall building down to the smallest possible foot print while still allowing for growth and future needs.
+The RCMP calculates the square footage required for each service and gets the overall building down to the smallest possible footprint while still allowing for growth and future needs.

 At this time, we don’t know what will happen to the current facility if the new building goes ahead.
 North Cowichan owns the land, and all options will be explored.
 It will be up to Council to determine the best and most appropriate use for the land and any potential sale revenues.